WISPs – or wireless Internet service providers – are the key to broadband in rural New Zealand.

 WISPA-NZ has about 20 member companies.
 Details of these can be found on our Members page.

-The WISPA.NZ secretariat is managed by Ernie Newman and Chris O’Connell through their company Heartland Connectivity Taskforce Ltd. Their contact details are:
+The WISPA.NZ secretariat is managed by Ernie Newman through his consulting company Ernie Newman Consulting Ltd. His contact details are:

 The WISPA.NZ Committee comprises: